Right To Self-Defense: Martin Luther King Jr Denied Right And Now We Know Why

 — Khary Penebaker (@kharyp) January 16, 2017

-As stated in the article from Huffington Post, MLK Jr eventually gave up his pursuit to protect himself even as others in the same civil rights movement continued to pursue the right to carry a weapon to protect themselves from harm.
+As stated in the article from the Huffington Post, MLK Jr. eventually gave up his pursuit to protect himself even as others in the same civil rights movement continued to pursue the right to carry a weapon to protect themselves from harm.

 “Eventually, King gave up any hope of armed self-defense and embraced nonviolence more completely.
 Others in the civil rights movement, however, embraced the gun.”

-But MLK Jr.’s right to self-defense and his application for a permit to carry a gun to protect himself from those threats he faced should have been an easy call, it does seem.
+But MLK Jr.’s right to self-defense and his application for a permit to carry a gun to protect himself from those threats he faced should have been an easy call.

-According to the FBI files on MLK, available online at their FBI Vault, we do now know there was an “F.B.I. counterintelligence campaign against King.”
-In fact, back in the day when the news media was generating information for public discussion, people began to worry and speculate that there were perhaps officials who might also have participated in the assassination of the minister and civil rights messenger.
+According to the FBI files on MLK, available online at their FBI Vault, there was an “F.B.I. counterintelligence campaign against King.”
+In fact, during the days when the news media was generating information for public discussion, people began to worry and speculate that there were perhaps officials who might also have participated in the assassination of the minister and civil rights messenger.

-From the Huffington Post story by UCLA Professor of Law Adam Winkler:

-“The Black Panthers took Malcolm X’s approach to the extreme, openly carrying guns as they patrolled for police abuses on the streets of Oakland.
+From the Huffington Post story by UCLA Professor of Law Adam Winkler, “The Black Panthers took Malcolm X’s approach to the extreme, openly carrying guns as they patrolled for police abuses on the streets of Oakland.
 They even made guns part of their official uniform, along with the black beret and leather jacket.
 Every member learned about Marxism and firearms safety.”

-But then California passed a law “… to disarm the Panthers and then Congress, after King was assassinated by James Early Ray, passed the Gun Control Act of 1968 — the first major federal gun control since the 1930s.
+But then California passed a law “to disarm the Panthers and then Congress, after King was assassinated by James Early Ray, passed the Gun Control Act of 1968 — the first major federal gun control since the 1930s.
 These laws fueled the rise of the modern gun rights movement, which self-consciously borrowed tactics from the civil rights movement,” according to Winkler’s information.

-MLK Jr.’s right to self-defense and his application for a permit to carry a gun to protect himself from those threats he faced, including the harm and scare tactics used by law enforcement officials such as brought out by the testimony of a former FBI Assistant Director should have been an easy call.
+MLK Jr.’s right to self-defense and his application for a permit to carry a gun to protect himself from those threats he faced, including the harm and scare tactics used by law enforcement officials such as brought out by the testimony of a former FBI assistant director, should have been an easy call.

-What will we now do with our 2nd Amendment right under the new President just elected?
+What will we now do with our 2nd Amendment right under the new president just elected?

-[Featured Image by File AP Images]
+[Featured Image by File/AP Images]